The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Spectroscopic data analyses

 \section{Spectroscopic data analyses}

 In this section, we discuss the Keplerian fits of the RV time series of HD\,128717.
 We also present the ancillary analyses of the spectroscopic activity indices, performed to confirm the Keplerian RV signal.
-We will first present a blind analysis of the spectroscopic data, as would be performed to discover and characterize the RV signal from an unknown planetary candidate.
-We will then discuss the combination of the astrometric Gaia DR3 candidate solution and the spectroscopic information, for a complete characterization of the orbital parameters.
+We first present a blind analysis of the spectroscopic data, as would be performed to discover and characterise the RV signal from an unknown planetary candidate.
+We then discuss the combination of the astrometric Gaia DR3 candidate solution and the spectroscopic information for a complete characterisation of the orbital parameters.

-The identification of periodic signals in the RV (or activity) time series was performed by means of the generalised Lomb-Scargle periodogram \citep[GLS,][]{zechkur2009}.
-The Keplerian signal was then fully characterized using a Markov chain Monte Carlo (MCMC) approach, specifically employing the emcee Affine Invariant MCMC Ensemble sampler developed by \citet{foreman13}.
+The identification of periodic signals in the RV (or activity) time series was performed using a generalised Lomb-Scargle periodogram \citep[GLS,][]{zechkur2009}.
+The Keplerian signal was then fully characterised using a Markov chain Monte Carlo (MCMC) approach, specifically employing the emcee Affine Invariant MCMC Ensemble sampler developed by \citet{foreman13}.
 We included offset and jitter terms to take into account instrumental effects, and also tested a multi-Keplerian model and a linear RV trend to evaluate the presence of additional companions in the system.
 The model comparison was performed via the Bayesian information criterion \citep[BIC,][]{schwarz1978}.
 The adopted analysis approach is the same as in \citet{pinamontietal2023}.